- Bachelor of Arts (BA)

 The Department of Politics explores many dimensions of political life, ranging from small groups to citizens’ organizations, to cities, countries, and the international system, and involves examination of broad issues of power, conflict, peace, citizenship, representation, and justice.

-Why is Studying Politics at Oberlin Unique?
+Why Study Politics at Oberlin?

 - POLT 100 - Introduction to American Politics 4 credits